 Brian White | September 2, 2020 | Texas Laws

-For people injured in accidents in Houston, Brian White & Associates, P.C. offer experience, knowledge, and skill handling injury claims.
+For people injured in accidents in Houston, Attorney Brian White Personal Injury Lawyers offer experience, knowledge, and skill handling injury claims.
 Brian and his team understand the complexities of Texas statutes like the Wrongful Death Code and the statute of limitations.

 After an accident, we know you may have questions about what statutes may apply to your potential case.
 Our attorneys have a first-hand understanding of car accident litigation and negotiation – including the application of the statute of limitations.
 We are happy to provide a free consultation to answer your questions.